-Note: Comparison of original indicator variables of a given activity available in the NLSY and constructed indicators in the ATUS.
-See Table A5 with definition of parenting measures in NLSY for construction of indicator variables.
+Note: Comparison of original indicator variables for undertaking a given activity available in the NLSY and constructed indicators in the ATUS.
+See Table A5 with definition of parenting measures in NLSY for construction of indicator variables in NLSY.
 Weekly (monthly) variables from NLSY are multiplied by probability of taking place in a given day (1/7 and 1/30, respectively).
+Indicators for an activity in ATUS take value 1 as long an activity takes place in a given day and 0 otherwise.